fleetdm/fleet/docs/01-Using-Fleet/standard-query-library/README.md

 apiVersion: v1
 kind: query
 spec:
+  query: Insert query here
+  purpose: What is the goal of running your query?
+If you run this query as a live query or schedule this query, insert "Informational."
+If this query is used as a policy, insert "Policy."
   name: What is your query called?
 Please use a human readable query name.
+  description: Describe your query.
+What information does your query reveal or what does your query check?
   platforms: What operating systems support your query?
 This can usually be determined by the osquery tables included in your query.
 Heading to the https://osquery.io/schema webpage to see which operating systems are supported by the tables you include.
-  description: Describe your query.
-What does information does your query reveal?
-  query: Insert query here
-  purpose: What is the goal of running your query?
-Ex.
-Detection
-  remediation: Are there any remediation steps to resolve the detection triggered by your query?
-If not, insert "N/A."
+  resolve: If the query's purpose is "policy", what are the steps to resolve a device that is failing?
+If the query's purpose is "informational", remove this section.
-  contributors: zwass,mike-j-thomas
+  contributors: Ex. zwass,mike-j-thomas
 ```
 2. Replace each field and submit a pull request to the fleetdm/fleet GitHub repository.